newatoms/beta/_private/market-research/market-research-nl.md

 * 18% of the total marketing budget is spend on content marketing.

 [Recent market research by o.a.
-Content.corp](https://github.com/newatoms/contentsupply/blob/feature/_private/marketing-research-nl/_private/market-research/content-onderzoek-nl.pdf): Interesting peer group with percentages and it shows growth for quality content marketing.
+Content.corp](https://github.com/newatoms/contentsupply/blob/feature/_private/marketing-research-nl/_private/market-research/content-onderzoek-nl.pdf): Interesting peer group with percentages and it shows growth for content marketing.
 Although percentages and no hard € cash data...
+1223 respondents were asked.
+All of which working in marketing, advertising or PR.
+It was taken in May 2015.

+Interesting:

+* **73%** of businesses that didn't have a *content strategy* in 2015 want's to work with one in 2016.
+* **50%** of the organisations say they don't know what effective content is.
+* Publishes content: **24%** daily; **34%** several times a week; **7%** monthly or less.
+* Significant amount of businesses that want to produce more content want to do this with the same amount of marketing budget.
+* Expected expenditure content marketing budget 2016: **39%** increase **37%** same and only **3%** decrease.

 [Lincelot](https://www.lincelot.com/content-marketing-cijfers-b2b-b2c/) has done quite some research about B2B and B2C content marketing.
 A lot of numbers but unfortunately all research is about North-America or globally.

 ## Competition by google search results